Generic name: mercaptopurine [ mer-kap-toe-PURE-een ]

-Mercaptopurine (6-MP) belongs to the group of medicines known as antimetabolites.
-It is used in combination with other medicines as maintenance treatment of acute lymphatic leukemia.
+Mercaptopurine is used in combination with other medicines as maintenance treatment of acute lymphoblastic leukemia.
+It belongs to the group of medicines known as antimetabolites.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of mercaptopurine in the elderly.
-However, elderly patients are more likely to have age-related kidney or liver problems, which may require caution and an adjustment in the dose for patients receiving mercaptopurine.
+However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving mercaptopurine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.